mittal001/aws-questions/README.md

 ###### 32. What is the purpose of a local route within a VPC route table?

-- 1. local route is derived from the default VPC CIDR block 10.0.0.0/16
+- [ ] A. local route is derived from the default VPC CIDR block 10.0.0.0/16
-- 2. communicate between instances within the same subnet or different subnets
+- [ ] B. communicate between instances within the same subnet or different subnets
-- 3. used to communicate between instances within the same subnet
+- [ ] C. used to communicate between instances within the same subnet
-- 4. default route for communicating between private and public subnets
+- [ ] 4. default route for communicating between private and public subnets
-- 5. only installed in the main route table
+- [ ] 5. only installed in the main route table

 <details><summary><b>Answer</b></summary>
 <p>